For free and impartial money advice and guidance, visit MoneyHelper, to help you make the most of your money.

-This means that if you start failing to make your repayments towards the loan, then the lender has the right to seize whatever asset you put up as collateral and sell it off in order to get his/her money back.
+This means that if you start failing to make your repayments towards the loan, then the lender has the right to seize whatever asset you put up as collateral and sell it off in order to get their money back.

 Although you can borrow smaller sums of money through secured loans as well.
 Typically, secured loans start from £3,000.

 They typically have lower interest rates than unsecured loans since they are less “risky” for lenders.

 That being said, they’re still risky if you are already debtor.
 Thus, you must thoroughly assess your financial situation before you enter into any secured loan agreement.